Een ogenblik geduld a.u.b.

 The Company report

-A confidential, final company report in which, for selected key performance indicators, utilities are compared with other participants to identify performance gaps.
-The company report includes an executive summary with key findings, as well as more detailed comparisons.
-Furthermore it contains a water balance and a complete cost model.
+A confidential final company report in which, for selected key performance indicators, utilities are compared with other participants to identify performance gaps.
+The company report shows key performance indicators for water quality, reliability, service quality, sustainability and finance & efficiency.
+Furthermore, it contains a revenue and cost model, annexes on water balance, asset management and SDGs.

 The Public report

-The Public Report highlights the main results from the annual benchmarking exercise in Western Europe, contains participants' experiences and showcases best practices from the sector.
-Key indicators are clustered around the performance areas distinguished within the EBC benchmarking methodology: Coverage, Water quality, Reliability, Service quality, Sustainability and Finance & Efficiency.
+The Public Report highlights the main results from the annual benchmarking exercise in Europe and beyond, contains participants' experiences and showcases best practices from the sector.
+Key indicators are clustered around the output-oriented performance areas distinguished within the EBC benchmarking methodology: Access, Water quality/Quality of wastewater treatment, Reliability, Service quality, Sustainability (Social, Environmental, Economic) and Finance & Efficiency.
+Moreover, the report shows key findings in the throughput-oriented areas (like Business Planning, Health and Safety and Asset Management), as well as progress towards achieving the UN SDGs.

-Read more or download the latest version of the Public report: IB2017.
+Read more or download the latest version of the Public report: IB2022.

 title